mailcow/mailcow-dockerized-docs/docs/firststeps-ssl.md

 To use your own certificates, just save the combined certificate (containing the certificate and intermediate CA/CA if any) to `data/assets/ssl/cert.pem` and the corresponding key to `data/assets/ssl/key.pem`.

-Restart the mailcow stack by running `docker-compose down && docker-compose up -d`.
+Restart changed containers by running `docker-compose up -d`.

 ## Check your configuration